 Applicants should familiarise themselves with the following:-

-Please refer to the Guidance Notes for full details of what documentation is required in order to submit an application.
+Please refer to the Guidance Notes for full details of the documentation required in order to submit an application.

 The assessment will be carried out by two assessors.
 If the assessors are satisfied that equivalence has been demonstrated you will be advised in writing and formally added to the register.
 If the assessors are not satisfied with the submission, they may: